OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

  the **Brazilian** Federal Revenue to Brazilians and resident aliens who, directly or indirectly, pay taxes in **Brazil**.

-In the Brasil Open Banking identity model, the cpf is a string consisting of numbers that is 11 characters long and may start with a 0.
+In the Brasil Open Finance identity model, the cpf is a string consisting of numbers that is 11 characters long and may start with a 0.

 If the cpf Claim is requested as an Essential Claim for the ID Token or UserInfo response with a